YannickLepage/LoginModule/README.md

     * if you forget this, _the module won't work_ as it's _designed for sha1 encryption only_

 ##Ressources
-To create this module i got help from this website : http://www.grafikart.fr/
+To create this module I got help from this website : http://www.grafikart.fr/